Ecosystem working groups

 Acting as a forum, the council initiates proposals for wallet standards.
 Members of the council are empowered to either draft new wallet and app standards or engage in discussions about existing ones.
 Once agreement is reached, specialized working groups are formed to refine these standards further.
 Each proposal then undergoes a thorough review and discussion within the Wallet Council.

-When a new wallet standard is nearing its final form, it is added to the agenda of ATAC.
+When a new wallet standard is nearing its final form, it is added to the agenda of ATC.
 This step is crucial for soliciting implementation of the standard across all significant apps within the ecosystem, ensuring a unified approach to adoption.

 Responsibilities of Wallet Council participants